 Katie Neece (b.
 1989 in South Bend, IN)

-Using traditional oil painting techniques that rely on nuanced physical touch and demanding material execution, my work incorporates imagery from computer graphics software programs and related digital ephemera.
-I create an artificial pictorial space using gradients, drop shadows, and flat areas to construct an illusionistic environment within the conventions of the screen and digital manifestations of space.
-Choosing to paint the digital constructions draws attention to both advancements in technology and the advancements in the historical trajectory of painting.
+Using traditional oil painting techniques that emphasize a nuanced physical approach and meticulous material handling, my work integrates imagery derived from computer graphics software and related digital artifacts.
+I construct an artificial pictorial space by employing gradients, drop shadows, and flat areas to create an illusionistic environment that reflects the conventions of digital screens and representations of space.
+By choosing to depict these digital constructions, I aim to highlight both technological advancements and the evolving history of painting.

-I use the pictorial language of geometric abstraction among the early 20th-century European avant-garde, while simultaneously focusing on 90’s American mall aesthetic, pop culture, and design aesthetic as a site to incorporate these forms as a reference to an inherent optimism in a utopian future that has continually failed to materialize.
-This re-contextualization is an attempt to illustrate that the past continually reminds us of the future’s failure in the form of haunting.
+My artistic language draws upon geometric abstraction found in the early 20th-century European avant-garde, while also engaging with the aesthetic of 1990s American malls, pop culture, and design.
+I utilize these forms as references to an inherent optimism for a utopian future that has failed to materialize.
+This re-contextualization serves as a means to illustrate how the past continuously reminds us of the future’s failure in the form of haunting.

 Back to Top